viniciusvasti/my-personal-website/posts/hands-on-aws-agw-terraform-sls-framework-part-3.md

 - [AWS](https://aws.amazon.com/): Most popular Cloud provider.
 You need an account to follow this article properly;
 - [AWS API Gateway](https://aws.amazon.com/api-gateway/): AWS managed API Gateway that will expose our rest endpoints;
 - [AWS Lambda](https://aws.amazon.com/lambda/): serverless functions on AWS working as our backend;
-- [AWS SNS](https://aws.amazon.com/sns/): AWS Simple Notification Service that, among other types of notifications, allow us to send SMS for a phone number;
+- [AWS SNS](https://aws.amazon.com/sns/): AWS Simple Notification Service that, among other types of notifications, allows us to send SMS for a phone number;
-- [Terraform](https://www.terraform.io/): IaC (Infrastructure as Code) tool that allow us to provision cloud resources supporting several cloud providers;
+- [Terraform](https://www.terraform.io/): IaC (Infrastructure as Code) tool that allows us to provision cloud resources supporting several cloud providers;
-- [Serverless Framework](https://www.serverless.com/): a Framework for support building and deploying serverless functions grouped as a Serverless Service, allowing also the provisioning of resources need for these functions;
+- [Serverless Framework](https://www.serverless.com/): a Framework for support building and deploying serverless functions grouped as a Serverless Service, allowing also the provisioning of resources needed for these functions;
 - [NodeJS](https://nodejs.org/): JS runtime where our JavaScript lambda functions going to be running;
-- [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript): Of course, the programing language we'll write our lambda.
+- [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript): Of course, the programming language we'll write our lambda.

 ---

 ### AWS Cognito
 Cognito is an AWS resource that provides several patterns of authentication and authorization.
-We are going to choose OAuth, in a very basic way, with the only purpose of see how to provision it with Terraform a set it to secure our API.
+We are going to choose OAuth, in a very basic way, with the only purpose of seeing how to provision it with Terraform a set it to secure our API.
 For a production purpose, there are other details you should care about.

 ### Setting project
-For secure and API through a combination of client and secret keys, we need to provision a Cognito User Pool, set a Domain, Resource Server and App Client
+For secure and API through a combination of client and secret keys, we need to provision a Cognito User Pool, set a Domain, Resource Server, and App Client

 Back to terraform files, create cognito.tf: